jeyoonee/next-blog/data/about.md

-💻 _Driven Frontend Engineer_ with 2.5 years of experience in building scalable, user-centric web applications using TypeScript.
+💻 _Growth-Driven Frontend Engineer_ with 2.5 years of experience in building scalable, user-centric web applications using TypeScript.
 Specialized in responsive UI/UX and cross-functional collaboration.

 📍 Key Achievements: